Weather-Station-Software/live-weather-station/readme.txt

 == Upgrade Notice ==

+= 2.9.X =
+New wind values collected from Netatmo stations and one new language.
+Many optimizations, improvements and bug fixes.

 = 2.8.X =
 New events log and new languages.
 Many optimizations, improvements and bug fixes.

 = 2.7.X =
-New pollution data collecting from OpenWeatherMap.
+New pollution data collection from OpenWeatherMap.
 New cron jobs mode.
 Many optimizations, improvements and bug fixes.

 = 2.6.X =
 Added the possibility to send outdoor data from Netatmo stations to Weather Underground.
 Many optimizations and improvements.